adouche/adouche.github.io/blog/13_Temporary_files.md

 Why?

-Because, by a strange coincidence, all programs that have their own strong opinions about the naming of the folder with temporary files try to write to /tmp.
+Because, by a strange coincidence, all programs that have their own strong opinions about the naming of the folder with temporary files try to write to /tmp.<br>
+And I don’t have it, but I have /var/tmp with session separation.

 Therefore, all such programs break, and I fix them all.<br>
 To make this process not painful, I created a small library for this - [https://github.com/stal-ix/ix/tree/main/pkgs/lib/shim/ix](https://github.com/stal-ix/ix/tree/main/pkgs/lib/shim/ix).<br>